Arteinsana7/fullstack-intern-test-case-main/README.md

 > [!NOTE]
 > If you didn't complete step 3, you can still use the `_id` to identify the course in the URL.

+#### My code :

+I’ve added the router logic to navigate from the CourseList to the CourseDetails page when clicking on a course.
+To enable this navigation, I implemented a course-controller that allows us to identify each course by its unique code in the URL.
+This makes it possible to dynamically load and display the course details in the CourseDetails page, ensuring that the correct data is fetched and presented when a user selects a specific course from the list.

 ### Step 6 - display course questions